HomePrimary CareDermatologyBlogContact

 What causes seborrheic dermatitis?

-Seborrheic dermatitis is linked to an overgrowth of Malassezia yeast that naturally lives on the skin, combined with an inflammatory reaction to the yeast's byproducts.
-Factors like stress, hormones, cold weather, and certain medical conditions can trigger or worsen flares.
+Seborrheic dermatitis is linked to an overgrowth of Malassezia yeast, combined with an inflammatory reaction.
+Factors like stress, hormones, cold weather, and certain medical conditions can trigger flares.

 Is seborrheic dermatitis the same as dandruff?

 Dandruff is a mild form of seborrheic dermatitis affecting only the scalp.
-More severe seborrheic dermatitis can affect the face, ears, chest, and other oily areas of the body, causing more significant inflammation and scaling beyond just flaking.
+More severe cases can affect the face, ears, chest, and other oily areas.

 Can seborrheic dermatitis be cured?

-While there is no permanent cure for seborrheic dermatitis, it can be effectively controlled with proper treatment.
-Many patients experience periods of remission, and consistent treatment can prevent or minimize flares significantly.
+While there is no permanent cure, it can be effectively controlled with proper treatment.

 Why does my seborrheic dermatitis keep coming back?

-Seborrheic dermatitis is a chronic condition that tends to wax and wane.
-Triggers like stress, weather changes, hormonal fluctuations, and discontinuing treatment can cause flares.
+Seborrheic dermatitis is a chronic condition.
+Triggers like stress, weather changes, and discontinuing treatment can cause flares.
 Maintenance therapy helps prevent recurrence.

 Paradise Medical Center Dermatology Clinic